MicrosoftDocs/azure-docs/articles/mobile-services-javascript-backend-how-to-call-stored-procedures.md

 3. As in the preceding step, create a new custom API named **completeall** with the following code that calls the stored procedure.
-Note that you replace the actual value of the **@Status** parameter that you used in testing with **"?"**, which will get filled at run-time with the supplied parameter.
+Note that in the code below, you replace the actual value of the **@Status** parameter that you used in testing with **"?"**, which will get filled at run-time with the supplied parameter.